terremotoBCN/faq-accordion-card-main/README.md

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->

-This is an entry squeleton to new faq articles:
+This is the squeleton for new faq articles:

 ```html
 <article id="article__01" class="faq__article" tabindex="1" accesskey="1">